 - Computer Crashes & Damages – Computer crashes and damage tend to come at the most unexpected times.
 Let’s say you are drinking your morning coffee and typing away on your computer.
 What happens if you accidentally spill your coffee onto your computer?

 - Hard Drive Failure – hard drives serve as the home for most of the files on your computer.
 They have a limited lifespan and can fail suddenly.
 The sudden loss of a hard drive can result in the total loss of all your files if you do not have them backed up in another place.

 Which is safer?
 Using a hard drive or the cloud?

 However, while convenient, cloud-based backup isn’t the most secure option.
-You can save tons of files to free up storage on your computer and create backups, but any cloud-based system comes with its own security risks and hacking vulnerabilities.
-Whereas an external hard drive exists offline and does not have this same vulnerability.
+Any cloud-based system comes with its own security risks and hacking vulnerabilities.
+Whereas external hard drives exist offline and do not have the same vulnerability.

 This is just another testimony to the importance of backing up your sensitive files onto an external device.
 Backing up your files to a physical storage device is the only way you can be confident you will be the only one to ever have access to it!

 Want to learn how hackers can steal your login information for Microsoft and Apple?
 Check out this article HERE!